brandonxavier/CB-AppDevKit/README.txt

 it does on the live/testbed servers, by all means please let me know.
-I can be reached (in general order of preference) via github (issues), email at brandonxavier421@gmail.com, or the Chaturbate API DISQUS discussions (my access there during normal business hours is effectively zero though ;)   I will need the following:  name and location (testbed or live server)of your script, init function you use (or none, if you don't use one), what browser version you use, and a general description of what the problem is unless it's obvious (like the
+I can be reached (in general order of preference) via github (issues), email at brandonxavier421@gmail.com, or the Chaturbate API DISQUS discussions (my access there during normal US business hours is effectively zero though ;) I will need the following:  name and location (testbed or live server)of your script, init function you use (or none, if you don't use one), what browser version you use, and a general description of what the problem is unless it's obvious (like the